DanielKirshner/Discord-Bot/README.md

     `python runDiscordBot.py`

-- Wait for the message : `Bot connected to the server!`
+- Wait for the message : "Bot connected to the server!"
 - Then you should see your bot online in your discord server

 ## Bot features